Skip to Content

 Children’s Data Protection Laws Across the States

 If your business operates a website or provides online services that collect data about children, you should be aware of expanding legal requirements from U.S. states regulating how private companies interact with minors.
-Below is a summary of specific provisions in certain state laws passed since 2024, which are aimed at protecting children’s data.
-These laws impose a range of obligations on businesses, including age estimation requirements, heightened privacy disclosures, limitations on data collection and profiling, and duties to act in the “best interest” of minors.
+Below is a summary of certain provisions in certain state laws passed since 2024, which are aimed at protecting children’s data.
+These laws impose a range of obligations on businesses, including age estimation requirements, heightened privacy disclosures, limitations on data collection and profiling, and duties to act in the best interests of minors.

 The data privacy team at Morris, Manning & Martin is ready to help current and prospective clients assess exposure and build compliance strategies tailored to this evolving landscape.